jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 ## Problem:

-In this use case, I will demonstrate how to implement man-in-the-middle-attack on a private network (system that we don't have permission to get access).
+In this use case, I will demonstrate how to implement man-in-the-middle-attack on a private network (private system that we don't have permission to get access).
 A private Network can only access by devices within its network.
 All tools will be write from atratch and source code can be found at [13].
 Please take look at Pre-requirement section (and do some quick reading) if you not sure about topics that I mention in the next sections.